 In September 2006, the FASB issued SFAS No. 157, Fair Value Measurements ("SFAS 157").
 SFAS 157 establishes a common definition for fair value to be applied to GAAP guidance requiring use of fair value, establishes a framework for measuring fair value, and expands disclosure about such fair value measurements.
 SFAS 157 applies to fair value measurements that are already required or permitted by other accounting standards, except for measurements of share-based payments and measurements that are similar to, but not intended to be, fair value.
 The FASB has previously concluded in those accounting pronouncements that fair value is the relevant measurement attribute.
 Accordingly, this Statement does not require any new fair value measurements.
 SFAS 157 was effective for fiscal years beginning after November 15, 2007.
 The effective date of SFAS 157 with regard to non-financial assets and liabilities is January 1, 2009.
-Our adoption of SFAS 157 with respect to financial statements.
+Our adoption of SFAS 157 with respect to financial assets and liabilities as of January 1, 2008 did not have a material impact on our financial statements.